 Trading Post money can be donated to our scholarship fund.
 Please contact us for any other arrangements.

 We do not give refunds after June 1.

-Camp Bernie will be implementing new procedures into our camp program for summer 2020 to address COVID-19.
-These are in accordance with State, CDC, and YMCA/ACA guidelines and are available on our Day Camp web page.
+We have implemented COVID-19 procedures into our day camp program in accordance with State, CDC, and YMCA/ACA guidelines.
+These are available on our Day Camp web page.

-Overnight Camp has, unfortunately, been canceled for the summer of 2020.
-Please see our Events page for info on our alternate programs this summer: Family Archery, Family Horseback Riding, Weekend Cabin Rentals, Community Swim Lessons, and Labor Day Family Camp!
+Please see our Events page for info on special programs only available this summer: Family Archery, Family Horseback Riding, Weekend Cabin Rentals, and Labor Day Family Camp!